sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-09_formal-definition-of-the-shrichakra.md

 +++
-title = "Formal definition of thexa0shrichakra"
+title = "Formal definition of the shrichakra"

 +++
 shrichakra [![Posted by